Superintendent's Compendium - Park Specific Rules

 • Employee residence areas and access roads, maintenance areas and access roads.

-• These closures are established to protect the health and safety of park visitors, the privacy of park residents and safe park operations.
+• These closures are established to portect the health and safety of park visitors, the fragile nature of historic structures, and the privacy of resident park in-holders.
 They are the minimum restrictions necessary to achieve such protection.

 Fort Necessity NB: